 Although both professionals aim to lessen mental distress, their approach is different.
 Psychiatrists foremost have a medical training and typically rely on medication in treatment.
 Clinical Psychologists use their knowledge of psychological theory to help people feel better.

-Once you have initiated contact with us, we will arrange a brief telephone consultation (free of charge) to talk about the issues which have brought you to treatment.
-In the unlikely event you would not benefit from psychological therapy, we will explain the reasons why and suggest alternatives.
+Once you have initiated contact with us, I will arrange a brief telephone consultation (free of charge) to talk about the issues which have brought you to treatment.
+In the unlikely event you would not benefit from psychological therapy, I will explain the reasons why and suggest alternatives.